websanco/liferay-learn/docs/dxp/latest/en/site-building/personalizing-site-experience/experience-personalization/content-page-personalization.md

 ## Managing Experience Localization

+> Available: Liferay 7.4+.

 When you create a new Experience, you define the target language or languages for the Experience, in addition to the default language.
 By selecting additional languages and [translating the Page content](../../../content-authoring-and-management/web-content/translating-web-content/manually-translating-web-content.md), you provide users an Experience personalized on their own language.
 For example, if a user with the browser configured in the es-ES locale visits a Content Page with an Experience targeted to the user's Segment and localized to es-ES, the language that the user sees is es-ES.

+You can configure the Experience using the languages available for your Site.
+To change the available Site languages, see [Site Localization](../../site-settings/site-localization.md).

 ![In addition to the default language, you can define additional languages for the Experience.](./content-page-personalization/images/02.png)